Battle of Oranges

 a.
 Kritika asked me, "Why did you go out last night?"

-= Kritika asked me why I had gone out last night.
+= Kritika asked me why I had gone out the previous night.

 b.
 "Who was that beautiful woman, Usha?" said Sunita.